Awards and Accomplishments

 Dr. Keith Heinzerling practices internal medicine and is an addiction medicine specialist at the Pacific Brain Health Center, Pacific Neuroscience Institute.
 His clinical and research focuses are on the treatment of alcohol, drug and substance use problems, with anti-addiction medications.
-As director of the Treatment & Research In Psychedelics (TRIP) program, he is involved in the development of psychedelic-assisted therapies for those suffering with addiction, depression, anxiety, and PTSD.
+As director of the Pacific Treatment & Research In Psychedelics (TRIP) Center, he is involved in the development of psychedelic-assisted therapies for those suffering with addiction, depression, anxiety, and PTSD.
 He is the principal investigator of clinical trials using psychedelic-assisted therapy tackling conditions including alcohol use disorder and major depression.
 Dr. Heinzerling is a trained psychedelic guide and holds a Certificate in Psychedelic-Assisted Therapies and Research (CPTR) from the California Institute of Integral Studies (CIIS).

 Dr. Heinzerling is a nationally recognized expert in Addiction Medicine with numerous research papers, presentations, and trainees to his credit.
 Working on new treatments and innovations that give patients hope that they can get better is what he loves most about practicing medicine.

 Prior to joining PNI, Dr. Heinzerling was is an Associate Professor in the UCLA Department of Family Medicine.
 He was a founding member of the UCLA Comprehensive Chronic Pain Integrated Practice Unit and is founder of BDH Pharmaceuticals, LLC.